Definition of Verbal Irony

-Juliet does not like the decision of her father to marry with Paris, whom she dislikes and instead adores Romeo.
-Hence, she makes a decision to marry Romeo and tells her mother about it ironically that whenever she would marry, it would be Romeo whom she dislikes and not Paris, and thus makes her mother confused.
+Juliet does not like the decision of her father to marry Paris, whom she dislikes, and instead adores Romeo.
+Hence, she makes a decision to marry Romeo and tells her mother about it ironically that whenever she would marry, it would be Romeo – whom she dislikes – and not Paris, thus confusing her mother.

-We can find many finest examples of this form of irony in Pride and Prejudice.
-In this example, we relish ironic flavor of Darcy’s statement that we later figure out that the woman whom he finds unsuitable to dance with, in reality, finds her place in his heart.
+We can find many fine examples of verbal irony in Pride and Prejudice.
+In this example, we relish the ironic flavor of Darcy’s statement, as we later find out that the woman he found unsuitable to dance with, ends up taking a place in his heart.

 “I rather recommend buying the children alive and dressing them hot from the knife, as we do roasting pigs.”

-Verbal irony is a dominant literary device in this novel.
-For instance, in the following statement author intends to point out that government should not treat Irish like animals, in fact he compares them to animals.
+Verbal irony is a dominant literary device in this novel by Swift.
+For instance, in the above statement, the author intends to point out that the government should not treat Irish people like animals.
+In irony, he compares the Irish to animals.

 “Today was a very cold and bitter day, as cold and bitter as a cup of hot chocolate; if the cup of hot chocolate had vinegar added to it and were placed in a refrigerator for several hours.”

 Snicket uses verbal irony by employing ironic simile.
-Then, he proceeds and breaks down this simile, by overturning its meaning.
-By making a complex structure, author creates verbal irony to let readers enjoy.
+Then, he proceeds to break down this simile, by overturning its meaning.
+By making a complex structure, the author creates verbal irony to let readers enjoy it.

 Functions of Verbal Irony

-Verbal irony is very common in everyday speech, plays, novels, poetry and occurs usually in the form of sarcasm.
+Verbal irony is very common in everyday speech, plays, novels, and poetry, and usually occurs in the form of sarcasm.
 It depends upon timing and suitable circumstances to achieve its effect.
 Verbal irony develops funny and dramatic situations.
-Through verbal irony, writers and poets can convey their bitter messages indirectly in a less bitter and more effective way.
+Through verbal irony, writers and poets can convey their bitter messages indirectly, in a less bitter and more effective way.
 It makes a literary piece more effective by provoking readers into analyzing and thinking harder about a situation.
 By contrasting and comparing suppositions with reality, the readers can better understand the writer’s intent.